peteroupc/peteroupc.github.io/exporand.md

 <a id=Exponential_Partially_Sampled_Random_Numbers></a>
 ### Exponential Partially-Sampled Random Numbers

 In this document, an **exponential PSRN** (or **_e-rand_**, named similarly to Karney's "u-rands" for partially-sampled uniform random numbers (Karney 2014)<sup>[**(1)**](#Note1)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random number of the given rate.
-Also, because `-ln(1 - RNDU01())` is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random number in (0, 1].
+Also, because `-ln(1 - X)`, where `X` is a uniform(0, 1) random number, is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random number in (0, 1].
 The difference here is that additional bits are sampled not as unbiased random bits, but rather as bits with a vanishing bias.
 (More specifically, an exponential PSRN generally represents an exponentially-distributed random number in a given interval.)

 Algorithms for sampling e-rands are given in the section "Algorithms for the Beta and Exponential Distributions".